Skip to main content

 While this is a popular option (I know I hate dragging my barely-not-overweight luggage around longer than I have to), if you have a reasonable amount of baggage, you can finish packing everything the morning of disembarkation and carry all your luggage off the ship yourself.

-Another advantage to this is that passengers carrying off their own suitcases able to get off the ship first.
+Another advantage to this is that passengers carrying off their own suitcases are able to get off the ship first.
 Those with numbered bag tags will have to wait until their assigned departure time.

 Loading Comments